What Is Fresh Meal Plan?

 An online review written by Andrew Frezza of CrossFit Palm Beach added extra insight into the value of Fresh Meal Plan.
-As a committed athlete, Andrew found the Paleo meals to be a perfect compliment to his workout routine.
+As a committed athlete, Andrew found the Paleo meals to be a perfect complement to his workout routine.
 He noted how nice it was to get just 2-3 days worth of meals at a time, which ensured that they were fresh whenever he ate them.

 In Andrew’s view, the best part of the meal plan was the convenience of not having to cook or clean the kitchen each day.
 However, he noted some concerns with the meals that caused him to cancel the membership, including that the proteins in different meals varied too much in quality, a suspicion that the included sauces (BBQ and mayo) weren’t Paleo, and that the meals were too low fat.